Skip to content

 • Easily customizable to support user-defined busses, signals, and interrupts

-• Standard busses Axi4Lite, Avalon, and Wishbone are included
+• Standard busses Axi4Lite, Avalon, Wishbone and direct synchronous RAM are included

 Installation and Usage of the Plugins